Codecademy/docs/content/git/concepts/status/status.md

 ---
 Title: 'Status'
-Description: 'In Git, the status command shows the state of the working directory, staging area, and which files are untracked (names shown in red and not staged) or tracked (shown in green and staged).'
+Description: 'In Git, the status command shows the state of the working directory, staging area, and which files are untracked or tracked.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'